Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 - Foreign body

 - Problems with gut motility

-There is also a difference between vomiting and regurgitation.
-Sometimes cats regurgitate after eating or drinking.
-This tends to happen if they have too much food offered.
+There is a difference between vomiting and regurgitation.
+Cats can regurgitate after eating or drinking if eating too much.

-Acute vomiting is anything that lasts less than 2-3 days.
-This happens from time to time similar to humans having a rare bout of vomiting.
-Causes include:
+Acute vomiting is anything less than 2-3 days.
+Like humans, this can happen from time to time.

 - Spoiled food